China property giant eyes robot rescue from rising wage bills

-You can already buy a robot waiter for 40,000 yuan ($6,300) on Alibaba Group's (BABA.N) Taobao, China's leading online market place, but Vanke is developing its own, mostly for janitorial, security and transportation services, which are more labour-intensive than the core business of land acquisition, project planning and construction.
+You can already buy a robot waiter for 40,000 yuan ($6,300) on Alibaba Group's Taobao, China's leading online market place, but Vanke is developing its own, mostly for janitorial, security and transportation services, which are more labor-intensive than the core business of land acquisition, project planning and construction.

 "We estimate that with today's growth and the changes to China's personnel structure, that at least 30 percent of our jobs will be replaced by robots," China Vanke's chairman Wang Shi recently told a university forum in Hong Kong.Vanke rolled out a driverless car and a patrol robot earlier this year, and plans to introduce a floor-sweeping robot at the end of this month.